pymc-devs/pytensor/doc/extending/op.rst

   :math:`\frac{d C}{d x} = \frac{d C}{d f} * \frac{d f}{d x}`.

-  Here, the chain rule must be implemented in a similar but slightly more complex setting: Aesara provides in the list ``output_gradients`` one gradient for each of the :class:`Variable`\s returned by the `Op`.
+  Here, the chain rule must be implemented in a similar but slightly more complex setting: Pytensor provides in the list ``output_gradients`` one gradient for each of the :class:`Variable`\s returned by the `Op`.
 Where :math:`f` is one such particular :class:`Variable`, the corresponding gradient found in ``output_gradients`` and